SchoolsRule Mendocino County

 Mobilizing the Community for Mendocino County Students

-SchoolsRule Mendocino County brings together local businesses, community members, and education leaders to expand and enhance opportunities for every K-12 public school student—ensuring that essential educational opportunities are available to every public school student, no matter where they live.
+SchoolsRule Mendocino County brings together local businesses, community members, and education leaders to expand and enhance opportunities for every K-12 public school student—ensuring that essential educational opportunities are available, no matter where they live.
 Local communities consistently support their schools through donations.
 SchoolsRule Mendocino County complements these efforts by offering a way for donors to contribute to countywide funds that benefit students across Mendocino County, rather than a single school.

 Our mission is to raise funds that enhance and support public education throughout Mendocino County.